WordPress/openverse/README.md

 You should now have the application running and accessible at https://localhost:8443 (note: it runs on https://, not http://).
 Since it runs on HTTPS, you will probably see a invalid certificate privacy notice on your browser when accessing it.
 Just follow your browser's instructions to continue and access the website anyway.

+You don't need to have the CC Search API running locally to be able to run the frontend application.
+It's configured to communicate, by default, with the [API](https://api.creativecommons.engineering) that's already publicly available.
+If you wish, you can change the URL of the API that's used during development at https://github.com/creativecommons/cccatalog-frontend/blob/master/config/dev-env.js#L7

 ## Running tests

 You can run the tests by executing: